-Set custom margin alerts to receive pop-up and push-notifications.
+You can set up custom margin alerts to receive pop-up and push-notifications using this.

 6. Quick close positions:

-Close all FX and CFD positions, or just those within an asset class, in two clicks.
+It allows you to close all FX and CFD positions, or just those within an asset class, by simply clicking twice.

 SaxoTraderPRO is a downloadable application only.

-However, the award-winning platform, SaxoTraderGO, is web-based and can be accessed through any browser with no download necessary.
+However, the platform, SaxoTraderGO, is web-based and you can access it without any download.

-All your personal settings, watchlists, orders and positions are synced with SaxoTraderGO, allowing you to trade wherever, whenever, from a single account.
+All your personal settings, watchlists, orders and positions are synced with SaxoTraderGO, allowing you to trade anytime from a single account.